ReviveMed/mzEmbed/readme.md

 ### Parameter Details
 - **Range Parameters:** Arguments with three values (`min max increment`) allow grid search.
 Example: `--latent_size 128 256 32` searches sizes between 128 and 256 in steps of 32.
 - **Single-Value Parameters:** Fixed values used directly in training (e.g., `--batch_size 64`).
-- **Optimization:** Optuna is used for hyperparameter tuning where specified (e.g., learning rate, dropout rate).
+- **Optimization:** Optuna is used for hyperparameter tuning where specified (e.g., learning rate, dropout rate) for training models. hyperparameter tuning for re-training models are done via grid search.